magento/devdocs/guides/v2.3/graphql/caching.md

 ## Caching with Varnish

 We recommend setting up Varnish as a reverse proxy to serve the full page cache in a production environment.
-See [Configure and use Varnish]({{page.baseurl}}/config-guide/varnish/config-varnish.html)for more information.
+See [Configure and use Varnish]({{page.baseurl}}/config-guide/varnish/config-varnish.html) for more information.

 Magento 2.3.2 updates the `vcl_hash` subroutine in the template `varnish.vcl` file for both Varnish 4.x and 5.x.
 If you are upgrading to Magento 2.3.2, edit the `default.vcl` file on your system so that it matches the following sample: